 Sokimex has also closed off access to the remains of the hotel, so no urban exploration is allowed now.
 They might want to restore it to its former glory (or make it a museum), so they don’t want tourists going inside and mucking it up.
 In their attempt to clean it up, they’ve eliminated some of the history, though.
 In old photographs of the palace, you can see it covered in red lichen, while it’s all smooth, gray concrete now.

 I made a rather feeble attempt to take some photos inside the building by entering through the large opening of the basement car park.
-Before I could snap a single a photo, a smiling security guard (Khmers seem to smile even when you’re in trouble) informed me I was not allowed to be in there or even take photos from the outside looking in.
+Before I could snap a single photo, a smiling security guard (Khmers seem to smile even when you’re in trouble) informed me I was not allowed to be in there or even take photos from the outside looking in.

 The rules must have been different not that long ago, as you can find dozens of photos of its interior online.
 I consoled myself by photographing the views of the Cambodian coast from behind the hotel, with the sapphire blue waters splashing against it.

-Afterwards, we ventured down to the end of the paved road, where we spotted a couple of abandoned buildings out in the tall grass.
+Afterward, we ventured down to the end of the paved road, where we spotted a couple of abandoned buildings out in the tall grass.
 They were once the Royal Villas, where the Cambodian Royal Family stayed during their visits.

 They ended up being my favorite part of this adventure because there was only one other person there, so I was free to take photographs without disruption.
 The villas haven’t been touched as part of the redevelopment effort either, and have all of their old tiles and crumbling window fixtures still in place.
 They’ve retained the beauty I assume the palace once had.